 For further enquiries, contact Sarah Stephens by emailing firstname.lastname@example.org or calling 0114 360 0460 and leaving a message.

-One hour trips from the Lock Keeper pub at Worksop – every Sunday and Bank Holiday Monday from Easter to September.
+One hour trips from the Lock Keeper pub at Worksop – every Sunday and Bank Holiday Monday from 6th May to the end of September, except 1st July.

 Adults £6, Children £4